RobertWHurst/LucidJS/readme.md

 ### emitter.once()

-	emitter.once(string event, function handler) => object binding
+	emitter.once(string event, function listener[, …]) => object binding

-Binds a handler to an event.
-Acts exactly like `emitter.on` with the execption that once the given event is triggered the binding is automatically cleared.
-Because of this any handlers bound with `emitter.once` will once fire once.
+Binds a listener to an event.
+Acts exactly like `emitter.on` with the exception that once the given event is triggered the binding is automatically cleared.
+Because of this any listeners bound with `emitter.once` will once fire once.

-If the handler returns `false`, it will cause the source of the event; `emitter.trigger` or `emitter.set` to return false.

 `emitter.once` returns a `binding` object that can be used to modify the event binding.